Mac OS X Tiger: System requirements

 Mac OS X 10.4 Tiger removed support for older New World ROM Macs such as the original iMacs and iBooks that were supported in Mac OS X 10.3 Panther; however it is possible to install Mac OS X 10.4 Tiger on these Macs using third-party software (such as XPostFacto) that overrides the checks made at the beginning of the installation process.
-Likewise, machines such as beige Power Mac G3s and ‘Wall Street’ PowerBook G3s that were dropped by Mac OS X 10.3 Panther can also be made to run both Mac OS X 10.3 Panther and Mac OS X 10.4 Tiger in this way.
-Also, Mac OS X 10.4 Tiger can be installed on unsupported New World ROM Macs by installing it on a supported Mac, then swapping hard drives.
-Old World ROM Macs require the use of XPostFacto to install Mac OS X 10.4 Tiger.
+Likewise, machines such as beige Power Mac G3s and 'Wall Street' PowerBook G3s that were dropped by Mac OS X Panther can also be made to run both Mac OS X Panther and Mac OS X Tiger in this way.
+Also, Tiger can be installed on unsupported New World ROM Macs by installing it on a supported Mac, then swapping hard drives.
+Old World ROM Macs require the use of XPostFacto to install Tiger.

-Mac OS X 10.4 Tiger was the last version of Mac OS X to support the PowerPC G3 processor.
+Tiger was the last version of Mac OS X to support the PowerPC G3 family of processors.